ryardley/pdsl/README.md

 validate({ name: "Fred" }); // false
 ```

-THe property can also contain nested objects.
+The property can also contain nested objects.

 ```js
 const validate = p`{